OmniLayer/spec/README.md

 1. then by transaction timestamp, ascending chronological order
 1. then by amount for sale, ascending

-If there are no matches for the new sell order or the aggregate amount for sale in the matches is less than the amount desired in the new sell order, the new sell order is added to the list of existing sell orders, with the unfulfilled amount for sale.
-Note that when only some coins from an existing order are purchased, the remaining coins from that order are still for sale with the same terms.
+If there are no matches for the new sell order or the aggregate amount for sale in the matching orders is less than the amount desired in the new sell order, the new sell order is added to the list of existing sell orders, with the unfulfilled amount for sale.
+The Note that when only some coins from an existing order are purchased, the remaining coins from that order are still for sale with the same terms.

 Say you want to publish an offer to sell 2.5 Mastercoins for 50 GoldCoins (coins which each represent one ounce of gold, derived from Mastercoins and described later in this document).
 For the sake of example, we'll assume that GoldCoins have currency identifier 3.
 Doing this takes 29 bytes: